Inflammatory Bowel Disease

 The two major types of IBD are Crohn's disease and ulcerative colitis.

-Crohn's disease occurs when the lining and wall of the intestines become inflamed and ulcers develop.
-Although Crohn's disease can occur in any part of the digestive system, it often occurs in the lower part of the small intestine where it joins the colon.
+Crohn's disease is when the lining and wall of the intestines become inflamed and ulcers develop.
+Although Crohn's disease can happen in any part of the digestive system, it often affects the lower part of the small intestine where it joins the colon.

-The intestine becomes inflamed, meaning the lining of the intestinal wall reddens and swells.
+The intestine becomes inflamed, meaning the lining of the intestinal wall gets red and swells.
 It can become irritated, causing it to bleed and preventing it from properly absorbing the nutrients from digested food.

 People with Crohn's disease usually have these symptoms: